OathPros/COMP3/source/patterns/feedback/info-bars.rst

 =========

 Info bars can be used to communicate persistent states.
 Examples include indicating that an app is offline, or a document being read-only.
 In some situations, they can also be used to present supplementary information about special locations or content items.
+Info bars can be used to communicate persistent states.
+Examples include indicating that an app is offline, or that a document is read-only.
+In some situations, they can also be used to present supplementary information about special locations or content items.

 When to Use
 -----------